Rohitjoshi9023/malax-antivirus-tester/README.md

 It is Open Source Application Developed by **Rox Studio Developer** for Testing Antivirus

-## How to use Malax to Check Antivirus Real Time Virus Detection
+## How to use Malax to Check Antivirus Real Time virus Detection is working or not ?
+1. Download Latest Version of Malax Antivirus Tester.

+2. just Open it **or** Open with Java Runtime Environment.

+3. Then, click on Test(It will show you result).

+4. Done

+## Requirements

+ Operating System :-Platform Independent(Window,Linux,Mac etc)

+ Software required :-Java Runtime Environment (JRE).

+ Library :-JFoenix.jar **Already added**

+## Thank You